 Oct.
-7 has been an extremely busy date in National Hockey League history, starting in 1954 all the way until 2017.
+7 has been an extremely busy date in NHL history, starting in 1954 all the way until 2017.
 Three teams made their NHL debuts, a whole variety of personal milestones were hit, captains were named, and there was even a number retired.
 So, let’s begin our daily trip back in time to relive all the best memories from this date.

 A Trio of League Debuts